secretuniversity/logmein-vuejs-box/app/tutorial/guide.md

 - mod unittest_handles
 - mod unittest_auth

-This would bring these two unit test mods into scope.
-When we run unit tests in the next step, it will ensure that our contract is working the way we intended.
+This would bring these two unit test mods into scope, so we can test that the contract is working as intended.

 Our contract is now complete.
 Let's make sure it compiles, then redeploy it to our local blockchain.
 In your second terminal, run the following commands: